odm-office-hours/multi-tenancy-gitops/doc/cp4ba-odm-recipe.md

     - multi-tenancy-gitops-services/instances/ibm-cp4ba-db2u-setup/setup-script.yaml
     - multi-tenancy-gitops-services/instances/ibm-cp4ba-icp4acluster/odm/odm-db-secret.yaml

-1. Modify the console link properties with the proper CloudPak for Business Automation link in the `multi-tenancy-gitops-services` repository, make sure your *`logged in into your cluster`*:
+1. 1.
+Modify the console link properties with the proper CloudPak for Business Automation link in the `multi-tenancy-gitops-services` repository, make sure that you are already **logged in** your cluster:

     ```bash
-    cd multi-tenancy-gitops-servicces/instances/ibm-cp4ba-icp4acluster-postdeploy/post-deploy
+    cd multi-tenancy-gitops-services/instances/ibm-cp4ba-icp4acluster-postdeploy/post-deploy
     ```
     ```
     NAMESPACE=cp4ba ./console.sh